unosquare/tubular/README.md

 ![Tubular](http://unosquare.github.io/tubular/assets/tubular.png)

+Important - This repository has been archived.
+We are not longer maintaining this project.
+Please check Tubular for [Angular.io](https://github.com/unosquare/tubular2) or [React](https://github.com/unosquare/tubular-react).

 :star: *Please star this project if you find it useful!*

 Tubular for AngularJS (formerly Tubular) provides a set of directives and services using AngularJS as framework.
 The main component is a grid with multiple options: